-- 1. The Community Scholarship Policies adhere to the General Scholarship Policies listed above in addition to those herein. - 2.
+- 1. The deadline to submit applications for Community Scholarships is April 1st. - 2.
+The Community Scholarship Policies adhere to the General Scholarship Policies listed above in addition to those herein. - 3.
 Any student who drops out of school forfeits his/her eligibility for a scholarship then and in the future.
 The student cannot resume the scholarship if he/she returns to Coahoma Community College.
-In the case of extenuating circumstances, the student should submit in writing a letter of explanation to the Scholarship Committee for consideration upon dropping out. - 3.
+In the case of extenuating circumstances, the student should submit in writing a letter of explanation to the Scholarship Committee for consideration upon dropping out. - 4.
 If a student officially withdraws, he/she may be granted special approval for consideration in the future by the Scholarship Committee.
 The Scholarship Committee will take into consideration a student's special circumstances.
-To process this review, a student MUST submit in writing and be interviewed by the Scholarship Committee regarding his/her special request. - 4.
+To process this review, a student MUST submit a letter of explanation in writing and be interviewed by the Scholarship Committee regarding his/her special request. - 5.
 Only the Scholarship Committee, with the approval of the President of the college, can make any changes in these policies.